Insider’s perspective

 However, the definition of generalized versus specialized is viewed differently by many.

 Respondents differ on how they look at expertise.
-One respondent from California stated, “As a
+One respondent from California stated, “As a pharmacy

 school graduate who specialized in asthma and geriatrics, I am quite helpful in these cases.”
+Another

-from Tennessee added a detailed response regarding the practice of independent pharmacy in this
+from Tennessee added a detailed response regarding the practice of independent pharmacy in this area,

 “It is a misconception that community pharmacy is a ‘general’ category of pharmacy practice.
 While

-drug/disease knowledge may be general, the amount of knowledge and expertise required to understand
+drug/disease knowledge may be general, the amount of knowledge and expertise required to understand drug

-pricing, purchasing, business ownership, etc., is far more advanced than what I saw when practicing
+pricing, purchasing, business ownership, etc., is far more advanced than what I saw when practicing as

 an ambulatory care pharmacist in my previous role.
 To be successful in community, you have to be an